Contact Us for a Free Consultation (213) 542-0979

 As noted, California Penal Code § 211 PC defines “robbery” as follows:

-• “Robbery is the felonious taking of personal property in possession of another, from their person or immediate presence, against his will, accomplished by means of force or fear.”
+• “Robbery is the felonious taking of personal property in possession of another, from their person or immediate presence, against his will, accomplished using force or fear.”

-Next, there are specific factors a prosecutor has to prove before a defendant is guilty of robbery.
-Clearly, getting arrested and charged with any crime is not the same as getting convicted of said crime.
+Next, a prosecutor must prove specific factors before a defendant is guilty of robbery.
+Getting arrested and charged with any crime is different from getting convicted.

 The factors that have to be proven are called the “elements of the crime” and are listed under CALCRIM 1600 California Criminal Jury instructions for robbery, that a defendant: